Installing SAS and Thunderbolt LTO tape drives

 The ThunderLink SH 3128 is a Thunderbolt 3 adaptor that supports TLR and has two 12Gb connectors.
 These connectors connect to drives using SFF-8644 to SFF-8088 or SFF-8644 cables and work the same way as described above for the H1280GT.

-The ATTO Thunderlink SH1068, SH2068 SAS interfaces are not recommended.
+The ATTO Thunderlink SH1068, SH2068 SAS interfaces will not work with LTFS and LTO tape drives.
 See the section below about unsupported interfaces.

 ATTO SAS install